lucasmodrich/lucasmodrich.github.io/_posts/2015-08-03-on-to-paris.md

 We head for the Taxi rank and queue with everyone else.
 The Taxi rank attendant spots Laura pushing Archie in his pram and pulls us out of the line and arranges a special large Taxi for our group.
 There are definitely advantages to travelling with young children - I'm not sure we would get (or expect) this type of service back home in Australia - kid or no kid... you all line up and wait.

-A breif taxi ride gets us to the reception office of the apartments where we will be staying.
+A brief taxi ride gets us to the reception office of the apartments where we will be staying.
 We drop our bags there, as the apartment is not quite available and head across the road for some lunch.

 After lunch we head back to the reception office and go through the run-down of the apparent and the head off for the brief 500m walk around the corner and up the street to find where we will call home for the next 3 nights.